claudia-nikel/personal_website/content/home/experience.md

   date_end = "2021-03-01"
   description = """
   Responsibilities included:
-  * Work as part of a team to identify business challenges and needs, then translate them by designing and developing advanced analytics solutions
+  * **Collaborated with a team to identify business challenges and needs** and translated them into advanced analytics solutions for Gevity clients through thoughtful design and development.
+Specifically supported a key engagement to develop an analytic strategy for an innovative life science firm.
   """

 [[experience]]